fegaras/DIQL/README.md

-# DIQL: A Data Intensive Query Language for Apache Spark
+# DIQL: A Data Intensive Query Language

 DIQL (the Data-Intensive Query Language) is a query language for DISC (Data-Intensive Scalable Computing) systems, that is deeply embedded in Scala.
 The DIQL compiler optimizes DIQL queries and